starship/starship/docs/config/README.md

 ## Haskell

-The `haskell` module finds the current selected GHC version and/or the selected Stack resolver version.
+The `haskell` module finds the current selected GHC version and/or the selected Stack snapshot.

 By default the module will be shown if any of the following conditions are met: